What are some best practices to implement Lambda backed custom resources with CloudFormation?

 Build your custom resources to report, log, and handle failure

 Exceptions can cause your function code to exit without sending a response.
 CloudFormation requires an HTTPS response to confirm whether the operation is a success or a failure.
-An unreported exception causes CloudFormation to wait until the operation times out before starting a stack rollback.
-If the exception reoccurs during rollback, then CloudFormation waits again for a timeout before it ends in a rollback failure.
-During this time, your stack is unusable.
+An unreported exception causes CloudFormation to wait until the operation times out before it starts a stack rollback.
+If the exception recurs during rollback, then CloudFormation waits again for a timeout before it ends in a rollback failure.
+During this time, you can't use your stack.

 • Logic to handle exceptions

-• The ability to log the failure for troubleshooting scenarios
+• The ability to log failures for troubleshooting scenarios

-• The ability to respond to CloudFormation with an HTTPS response confirming that an operation failed
+• The ability to respond to CloudFormation with an HTTPS response to confirm that an operation failed

 • A dead-letter queue that lets you capture and deal with incomplete runs